dvernooy/dvernooy.github.io/_embedded/02-obdii.md

 & then use Equation $$\ref{MAF}$$ above to get to MPG.
 Here is a little spreadsheet to get a feel for the numbers.
 In this example, most of the assumptions are relevant to highway cruising -

 ![]({{ site.url }}/assets/images/projects/OBD2/MAF-MAP.png)
-*A bunch of math gets me to what I want ...
-I want my MPG*
+*A bunch of math gets me to what I want.
+And I want my MPG*

 ### Introduction to OBD2
 OBD2 stands for "On Board Diagnostics" - it was introduced in 1996 & has gone through several iterations.
 It turns out, that the current protocol (based on the CAN bus protocol) was mandated for any automobile year '08 or later.
 Both of mine are earlier than '08s, so they use the older protocol I needed to implement here.
 OK, that just means another project at some point.